gitcla/auth-one/README.md

 # Auth0 with token renewal

-This is a proof of concept implementation of Auth0 in a distributed cluster environment with Docker and Kubernetes.
+This is a proof of concept implementation of OAuth on a distributed microservice architecture deployed with Kubernetes.

 # Mongo